Loans for consolidating debts

 Some debt consolidation loans come in the form of secured loans, which means the lender uses an asset as security against the loan.
 For homeowners, this asset will normally be their house, meaning it could be repossessed if repayments are not made.
 It’s particularly important for people to get expert advice before taking on this type of loan, as in extreme circumstances it could mean losing their home.

-Taking out further loans if you’re already in debt is not always a good idea, especially if it encourages even more borrowing on top of the consolidated loan.
+Taking out further loans if you’re already in debt is not always ideathe best way to manage your money, especially if it encourages even more borrowing on top of the consolidated loan.
 It may also be the case that it’s not possible to get a consolidated loan, if you have a poor credit history.

 It is possible to arrange something called a Debt Management Plan, which is an agreement between a borrower and their lenders on how debts will be repaid.
 This will be arranged by a third party and may involve some kind of set-up or handling fee.
 But there are providers that do this for free, such as StepChange, Payplan and National Debtline.
 It can be useful for people who are struggling to make repayments in the short-term and need to rearrange how they pay.